 Did you know that animals can get heat stroke, just like us?
-Although the British summer is a bit temperamental (to say the least!), we’ve already experienced some scorching temperatures, along with hot, muggy and humid weather so it’s important to know how to keep your pet cool and safe this summer.
+Although the British summer is a bit temperamental (to say the least!), we do tend to experience some scorching temperatures, along with hot, muggy and humid weather so it’s important to know how to keep your pet cool and safe in summer.

 Dogs tend to enjoy sitting in the sun but lots of time spent in the sun can cause heat stroke and increase the risk of skin cancers.
 They are not the best at keeping themselves cool so make sure you follow these tips when the weather’s hot: